Welcome to our Employee Spotlight series where we get to know Skimlinks employees from around the globe a bit better.

 When and why did you join Skimlinks?

-What do you think is the biggest challenge facing the APAC market right now?
+What do you think is the biggest challenge facing the Japanese market right now?

-On the flip side, what do you believe is the biggest opportunity in the APAC market now?
+What do you believe is the biggest opportunity in the Japanese market now?

-Where do you want Skimlinks to be in your region in a year’s time?
+Where do you want Skimlinks to be in Japan in a year’s time?

 What’s the best career lesson you’ve learned so far?